-Mattresses can be brought to the Middletown Recycling Center (PDF) for disposal and recycling.
+Mattresses and box springs can be brought to the Middletown Recycling Center (PDF) for disposal and recycling.

-Mattresses that contain normal wear (no bed bugs, no mildew) can be placed in the Mattress Recycling Container for recycling.
+Mattresses and box springs that contain normal wear (no bed bugs, no mildew, not wet) can be placed in the Mattress Recycling Container for recycling.
 There is no charge for this service.
 Mattresses are recycled with the Mattress Recycling Council.

-Mattresses that contain bed bugs must be wrapped in plastic and disposed as bulky waste for a charge.
+Mattresses and box springs that contain bed bugs or are wet or mildewed must be wrapped in plastic and disposed as bulky waste for a charge.

 Check out more ways to recycle your mattresses below.